isetbio/RemoteDataToolbox/README.md

 Matlab utilities for reading and publishing artifacts (aka data files) stored in a Maven repository.

 ### Gradle
-Uses [Gradle](http://gradle.org/) as the Maven client.
-This takes care of:
+RemoteDataToolbox includes utilities that invoke [Gradle](http://gradle.org/) as the Maven client.
+Gradle takes care of:
  * web connections and authentication
  * reading and publishing artifacts with Maven metadata
  * client-side caching of artifacts

-Includes the [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) which means you don't have to install Gradle yourself.
+The RemoteDataToolbox distribution includes the [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) which means you don't have to install Gradle yourself.
 It just happens.

 ### Archiva Queries
 Also includes utilities for querying the repository.
 These assume that the Maven repository is running [Archiva](https://archiva.apache.org/index.cgi) because they rely on Archiva's RESTful API.
 On the client side, these utilities use Matlab's `webread()` function.
 These take care of: